 About the series

-The Yoga 15 Balance series is arguably the most challenging of all the 5 disciplines.
+The Yoga 15 Balance series is arguably the most challenging of all 5 disciplines in the set.
 The workouts require a skilful combination of alignment, strength and control, both in the sustained poses and in the smooth transition between postures.

-You can download the full series here: vimeo.com/ondemand/yogabalancechallenge
+You can download the full series here: yogabalancechallenge

-Having a good sense of balance is going to give you an advantage in every sport, and in yoga, you have the added benefit of challenging your balancing skills barefoot.
+Having a good sense of balance is going to give an advantage in every sport, and in yoga, you have the added benefit of training your balancing skills barefoot.
 You have motion detectors in your feet that pick up subtle movements as your balance shifts.
-Practicing barefoot trains these proprioceptors, making them more effective and consequently your movements more precise.
-It also strengthens the feet and lower legs and improves flexibility and range of motion.
+Practicing barefoot enhances the effectiveness of these mechanoreceptors, making your movements more precise.
+It also strengthens your feet, lower legs and hips.